Unused vintage Talking Pictures postage stamps from 1977 - face value is 13¢ each.

 Year of Issue: 1977

-All stamps are guaranteed authentic, unused and in perfect mint condition!
+All stamps are guaranteed authentic, unused, and ready for your envelopes!

 Please note that stamps are separated into blocks/panes/singles to fit our rigid envelopes and keep shipping cost low.
-If you would like to receive your stamps as a full sheet, just convo us and we can arrange that for you.
+If you would like to receive your stamps as a full sheet, just message us through our Contact Form and we can arrange that for you.

 We gladly accept returns & exchanges.

 Please contact us within 7 days of delivery and return all items within 14 days of delivery.
 To cancel before your item has shipped, please send us a message.

 Buyers are responsible for return shipping costs.
 If the item is not returned in its original condition, the buyer is responsible for any loss in value.